 Hull City Council’s Private Housing Enforcement Policy 2018-22, associated Fees & Charges and Civil Penalties policies set out how we investigate and deal with poor housing conditions in the city.

 The policy and supporting documents agreed by the Council’s Cabinet can be found below:-

 The existing Hull Accredited Landlord Scheme (HALS) has not been affected during this time period and the Council is still accepting new landlord members.
 HALS is being reviewed and any changes to the scheme will be introduced during 2020 with further information to follow.

 The Fees & Charges policy is currently being reviewed which will also take into account another High Court decision (Gaskin v.
-LB Richmond) in relation to the setting of mandatory Houses in Multiple Occupation (HMO) license fees.
-Confirmation of any revision of the existing HMO license fees will be made available in due course.
+LB Richmond) in relation to the setting of mandatory Houses in Multiple Occupation (HMO) licence fees.
+Confirmation of any revision of the existing HMO licence fees will be made available in due course.

 Why have the changes been made